Home

 Method 2: Add the current row to the previous running total to create a chain.

 Another valid approach is to reference the previous running total and add the current row to it.
-That creates a chain where each row depends on the row above.
+That creates a chain where each row depends on the row above, which can feel very natural for balance-style sheets.

-This works, but it can be more fragile if a formula in the chain is overwritten, so the expanding SUM version is often safer.
+This works well when the sheet has a clear opening balance, but it can be fragile if a formula in the middle is overwritten.
+One broken link can affect every row below it, so the expanding SUM pattern is often safer for a simple challenge like this.

 =C1+B2